Orienteering map

 An orienteering map is a map specially prepared for use in orienteering events.
 It is a large-scale topographic map with extra markings to help the participant navigate through the course.

-These maps are much more detailed than general-purpose topographic maps, and incorporate a standard symbology that is designed to be useful to anyone, regardless of native language.
+These maps are much more detailed than general-purpose topographic maps, and incorporate a standard symbology designed to be useful to anyone, regardless of native language.
 In addition to indicating the topography of the terrain with contour lines, orienteering maps also show forest density, water features, clearings, trails and roads, earthen banks and rock walls, ditches, wells and pits, fences and power lines, buildings, boulders, and other features of the terrain.

-Orienteering maps are 1:15 000 or 1:10 000 scale.
+Orienteering maps meant for competition in forested areas are usually 1:15 000 or 1:10 000 scale and 1:4.000 for sprint maps in cities, and parks.

 The International Orienteering Federation (IOF) publishes the standard for orienteering maps, including: